What does the "Couldn’t include markable diagram" error message mean?

 The Splitting Policy

 • As the referral recipient, you can configure your listing to automatically "split" referrals into multiple referrals that can be managed separately within your Ocean site.
 This setting is configured from the Admin Settings page by clicking on Directory Listings.
-From here, scroll down to the eReferral Policy section, and you should see a box next to Splitting Policy.
+From here, navigate to the Enablement tab, and locate the 'Automatically split requests with multiple services into separate requests' setting under the 'Request Policies' section.

 • If the Splitting Policy is enabled at the recipient site, the referral will automatically come into the New box as separate referrals.
 The sender will see the same thing occur in their sent folders.